Understanding FHA 203(b) Loans And How They Differ From FHA 203(k) Loans

 FHA 203(b) Requirements

 To qualify for an FHA 203(b) loan, you’ll need to meet specific guidelines set by the Federal Housing Administration.
-Here’s are the checkpoints to meet if you want to qualify.
+Here are the checkpoints to meet if you want to qualify:

-- 5% down payment.
-In addition to standard FHA qualifications, a minimum down payment of 3.5% will need to be saved up.
+- 5% down payment: In addition to standard FHA qualifications, a minimum down payment of 3.5% will need to be saved up for single family mortgages.

-- 43% or less DTI.
-Lenders look at your debt-to-income ratio to see what other financial obligations you have on your plate.
+- DTI of 57% or less: Lenders look at your debt-to-income ratio (DTI) to see what other financial obligations you have on your plate.

-- 1- to 4-unit structures only.
-The property can only have up to four units.
-Single-family homes, duplexes, triplexes, and quadplexes are examples of what you can purchase with an FHA 203(b) loan.
+- One- to four-unit structures only: The property can only have up to four units.
+Single-family homes, duplexes, triplexes and quadplexes are examples of what you can purchase with an FHA 203(b) loan.

 The requirements to obtain an FHA 203(b) loan are less stringent than a conventional loan.
 That’s because the government promises to cover the lender’s losses if you default on the loan.